PGijsbers/Talks/odsc/README.md

 which will predict the performance of an algorithm for a given problem.

 ### Visualize Hyperparameter Surfaces
-An adopted version of [this example](https://openml.github.io/openml-python/master/examples/30_extended/plot_svm_hyperparameters_tutorial.html#sphx-glr-examples-30-extended-plot-svm-hyperparameters-tutorial-py).
+An adapted version of [this example](https://openml.github.io/openml-python/master/examples/30_extended/plot_svm_hyperparameters_tutorial.html#sphx-glr-examples-30-extended-plot-svm-hyperparameters-tutorial-py).

 ### Training a Surrogate Model
-An adopted version of [this example](https://openml.github.io/openml-python/master/examples/40_paper/2018_neurips_perrone_example.html#sphx-glr-examples-40-paper-2018-neurips-perrone-example-py)
+An adapted version of [this example](https://openml.github.io/openml-python/master/examples/40_paper/2018_neurips_perrone_example.html#sphx-glr-examples-40-paper-2018-neurips-perrone-example-py)

 ## GAMA
 Automated Machine Learning